gebnar/PythonDynamicDict/README.md

 ## Parameters

-Note: These are also 'reserved' keys on the instance.
+Note: Parameters are also 'reserved' keys on the instance.
 They can be directly set and referenced.

 - `_dict: Optional[Dict[str, Any]]` -- Stores all of the instance data.
     - `{}` (default): `None` will be initialized to an empty dictionary.